-A. This learning path will teach you the overall fundamentals of moving around and working within Maya.
-If you've never touched Maya before and you're looking for a place to start, this is the learning path that you'll want to start with first.
-After finishing this learning path, you will have a solid understanding of how to move around inside of Maya as well as knowledge of each aspect of the 3D production pipeline.
+A. This learning path will teach you how to use NUKE as a compositing tool for both 3D and real video footage.
+If you've never touched NUKE before and you're looking for a place to start learning how to composite, this is the learning path that you'll want to start with first.
+After finishing this learning path, you will have a solid understanding of how to move around inside of NUKE as well as knowledge of the major aspects that make up successful composites.

 Q. Are there any tutorials that I should watch before starting this learning path?

 A. Before starting this learning path, we would recommend that you watch our Visual Guide series to first learn some of the essential terms and definitions that you'll encounter in this learning path.

 Q: What is a learning path?
 How do I use them?

 A. Learning paths are a series of courses organized into levels for easier organization.
 We recommend that you start with the first course in level one and work your way through all of the courses and levels sequentially.

 Q: Do I have to follow along with the tutorial?
 Can I work on my own project?

 A. The ultimate goal is to be able to transfer the techniques and tools you've learned in this learning path to your own projects.
 While everyone learns at a difference pace, we recommend a three-step process before trying to apply the techniques to your own projects.
 The first step is to watch each tutorial and take notes along the way.
 Secondly, watch the tutorial and follow along trying to replicate each step in the tutorial.
 Lastly replicate the project from the tutorial on your own trying not to watch the tutorials as much as possible.
 This helps to ensure that you not only are able to replicate what was taught in the tutorial but that you understand the techniques and tools that were used so you can then transfer them to your own projects.